Khoshkhah/routing-engine/README.md

 # Routing Engine

-A Python query engine for shortest path routing on Contraction Hierarchies (CH).
+A Python query engine for shortest path routing on **H3 Spatial Hierarchy** shortcuts.

 ## Overview

-This project implements bidirectional Dijkstra search algorithms for querying precomputed CH shortcuts.
-It serves as a Python prototype before production C++ implementation.
+This project implements bidirectional search algorithms for querying precomputed hierarchical shortcuts.
+The hierarchy is based on **H3 hexagonal grid resolutions** (not node contraction like traditional CH).

+> [!NOTE]
+> **Not Contraction Hierarchies (CH)**
+>
+> This uses H3 spatial tree decomposition instead of node contraction order.
+See [tree_decomposition.md](../shortcuts-generation/docs/tree_decomposition.md) for theory.

 **Input**: Shortcut Parquet files from [shortcuts-generation](../shortcuts-generation)